procha2/encoded/README.md

     very specific file structure at the moment.
 We are working to generalize the use case.

     To use a different directory for cloud configuration copy 'dev-config.ini' to '.dev-config.ini'.
-    Then change the conf_dir in the hidden file to your configuration directory.
+    Then change the 'conf_dir=../your-conf-repo/cloud-config' in the hidden file to your configuration directory.

     'deploy.py' uses configuration in 'dev-config.ini:deployment' section.
 Those are overwritten by '.dev-config.ini:deployment' if it exists.
 Currently command line arguments will be overwritten by the ini files.
-Eventauly that may be swtiched so the command line arguments overwrite ini files.
+Eventaully that may be swtiched so the command line arguments overwrite ini files.

     For temporary backwards compatibility the default config repo is set to this repos cloud-config.